 At Pacific Park Financial, we seek to eradicate the possibility of the “big loss.”
 How do we do it?
-We protect your individual assets with stop-loss orders or stop-limit loss orders.
+We protect your individual assets with stop-limit orders.

 For example, let’s assume that oil-producing companies in the Middle East are curbing production and that China is stimulating its economy through infrastructure spending.
 With this information at hand, one might be inclined to invest in a basket of energy corporations like the SPDR Energy Select Sector Fund (XLE).

-Using “stops” is not synonymous with “day trading.”
+Using “stop-limits” is not synonymous with “day trading.”
 At Pacific Park, we use them as a protection mechanism for managing extreme levels of volatility.

-Moreover, stop-loss orders are far from perfect.
-You may get “stopped out,” only to learn that your investment skyrocketed… the minute you sold it!
+Moreover, stop-limit orders are far from perfect.
+You may get “stopped out,” only to learn that your investment skyrocketed… shortly after you sold it.

 Nevertheless, investment success always comes back to what you can control.
-And more often than not, a stop order will ensure a beneficial outcome.
-Best of all, “stops” can minimize the possibility of a bearish scenario where one winds up with a -50%, -60% or -70% disaster.
+And more often than not, a stop-limit order will ensure a beneficial outcome.
+Best of all, “stop-limits” can minimize the possibility of a bearish scenario where one winds up with a -50%, -60% or -70% disaster.

 Now see how stop-gain orders can be used to lock in profits in your portfolio!